ellohez/tr-mars-rover-project/README.md

 + [ ] Collision detection, to ensure that rovers do not
 + [ ] Obstacle mapping, placing of obstacles on the plateau, to be avoided with collision detection
 + [ ] Programmable rover - using a file input
-+ [ ] Circular shaped plateau - extend existing functionality to allow two dimension inputs for radius and circumference
++ [ ] Circular shaped plateau - extend existing functionality to allow one dimension input for radius.
 + [ ] Irregular shaped plateau - to better mirror the terrain of the planet
 + [ ] Battery tracker - Give an indication of the current battery level of the rover and use a formula to estimate the reduction in battery life for each command executed.